HaktanM/GazLIO/ReadMe.md

 - orchard

 ### Start Joystick Control
 Joystick control enable us to drive the vehicle from a joystick.
-In another terminal, run the following command to start the joystick driver:
+In another terminator terminal, run the following command to start the joystick driver:
 ```bash
 ros2 run joy joy_node
 ```

 Next, we need to convert the joystick outputs into a format that Gazebo expects.
 This is done using a dedicated package.

-Run the following commands:
+Finally, run the following commands:

 ```bash
 cd /root/joystick